hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

-# Machine Learning on Microcontrolers
+# Machine Learning on Micro-controllers.
+Specifically the new $100 Dual Core Arduino Portenta H7

 1. [a01-tensorflowLite-hello_world.md](a01-tensorflowLite-hello_world.md) shows how to get the default example working by changing LED_BUILTIN to pin 5 a PWM pin